beerjs/meta/README.md

 - @voodootikigod, jsconf
 - @cramforce, jsconfeu
-- @jden, random internet citizen
+- @jordanpapaleo

-The best way to get in touch with one of us is through the issues on this repo. @jden can also be reached by email, jason@denizac.org
+The best way to get in touch with one of us is through the issues on this repo.

+@jordanpapaleo can also be reached by email, papaleowebdev@gmail.com

 cheers & beers :beers: